Here we seek to address some frequently asked questions about investment trusts.

 VCT managers normally look to invest in a company for between three and seven years after which they will look to float or sell the business, take a profit and move on.
 Generally, any profit is paid out to the VCT investors as a tax-free lump sum dividend and the original capital is reinvested in the next opportunity.

-It is free to hold investment trusts in our Vantage Fund & Share Account.
+It is free to hold investment trusts in our HL Fund and Share Account.
 It cost 0.45% per year, per account, to hold investment trusts within a ISA or SIPP (max £45 in the ISA, max £200 in the SIPP).